GE

 Gilts span maturities from a few months to over 50 years.
 The right choice is the one whose duration matches your purpose.
 Treat this as a thesis, not a screen filter.

 Capital preservation (cash you'll need in 1-3 years).
 Short-dated gilts under 5 years.
 Price volatility is small; if held to maturity, you know the exact return today.
-The 2-year sits around 4.35% YTM, the 5-year at 4.65%.
+The 2-year sits around 4.05% YTM, the 5-year at 4.35%.
 This is the natural home for a deposit you've earmarked for a specific outlay — house deposit, school fees, a known tax bill.
-A short-dated low-coupon gilt is more tax-efficient than a fixed-rate savings bond for any taxpayer over the Personal Savings Allowance, and FSCS-style £85k caps don't apply because gilts are direct UK government obligations.
+A short-dated low-coupon gilt is more tax-efficient than a fixed-rate savings bond for any taxpayer over the Personal Savings Allowance, and there's no FSCS-style limit because gilts are direct UK government obligations.
+(FSCS covers £120,000 for cash deposits at authorised banks, but gilts sit outside the banking system entirely.)

 Predictable income (5-15 year horizon).
 Medium-dated gilts.
-The 5-year yields 4.65% and the 10-year closed at 5.10% on 12 May 2026.
+The 5-year yields 4.35% and the 10-year sits at roughly 4.80% based on FRED data for June 2026.
 This is the natural home for an income-producing allocation in a SIPP or ISA.
 Coupons are paid gross, semi-annually, and inside the wrapper there is no further tax.

 Highest yield, longest commitment (15+ years).
 Long-dated conventional gilts.
-The 20-year currently trades at 5.71% YTM and the 30-year at 5.80% — the highest since 1998.
+The 20-year trades around 5.15% YTM and the 30-year around 5.25%.
 Price volatility is severe — a 1% rise in yields can knock 15% off a 30-year gilt's price.
 If you can hold to maturity that doesn't matter; if you might need to sell, it does.
 Pension funds dominate this end of the curve.
 Retail investors who buy here are typically locking in retirement income decades ahead.
+For a concrete comparison, see our article on how annuities are priced off exactly these yields.

 Inflation hedge.
 Index-linked gilts — coupons and principal uprate with RPI.
-Real yields on 10-year linkers are positive (the 10-year real zero-coupon rate sat at 1.65% on 12 May 2026) for the first time in over a decade.
-With CPI at 3.3% and the BoE's 2% target looking distant, linkers offer the only government-backed mechanism that protects purchasing power.
+With CPI at 2.6% (June 2026) and RPI at 3.0%, the inflation picture has improved markedly since the March 3.3% print.
+Real yields on 10-year linkers remain positive, offering the only government-backed mechanism that protects purchasing power.
 The catch: short-term, prices can fall if real yields rise, even when inflation is positive.
+For a deeper look at when linkers beat cash, see our index-linked gilts explainer.

 A simple framework: if the cash has a job and a date, match the maturity to the date.
 If the cash is a long-term income allocation, match the maturity to your time horizon and pick yield over duration only when the yield premium is large enough to compensate for the price volatility you'll endure on the way.